jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 **Application for removal order**

 ### 215 Application for removal order
-(1) A territorial authority or member of the police may, without notice, apply to a District Court in the form prescribed in Part 6B of the District Courts Rules 1992 for a removal order requiring an owner or occupier of any property to remove or alter a fence, structure (whether or not forming part of a dwellinghouse or other building), or vegetation.
+(1) A territorial authority or constable may, without notice, apply to a District Court in the form prescribed in Part 6B of the District Courts Rules 1992 for a removal order requiring an owner or occupier of any property to remove or alter a fence, structure (whether or not forming part of a dwellinghouse or other building), or vegetation.
 (2) Schedule 14 applies to applications made under this section.

 **Making of removal orders**

-### 216 Circumstances when Court may make removal order
+### 216 Circumstances when court may make removal order
 The District Court may make a removal order if—
-  (a) the Court is satisfied that the property is occupied, or regularly used, by persons who have been convicted of, or have committed, are committing, or are likely to commit, offences; and
+  (a) the court is satisfied that the property is occupied, or regularly used, by persons who have been convicted of, or have committed, are committing, or are likely to commit, offences; and
   (b) the fence, structure, or vegetation—
     (i) has facilitated or contributed to, is facilitating or contributing to, or is intended to facilitate or contribute to— (A) the concealment on the property of an unauthorised weapon, controlled drug, tainted property, or property that is stolen or obtained by a crime involving dishonesty; or